 Unlike other massing crowds at sporting events or religious pilgrimages this crowd is intent on itself.
 Most appear to be studying each other unashamedly or in secret.
 One man stood in line taking pictures of himself with many different expressions and at

 The excitement in the air was palpable, as everyone seemed starved for a brave new fashion.
-Perhaps the need for change has found its expression in a desire to alt
+Perhaps the need for change has found its expression in a desire to alter one’s own appearance and less so in a desire to change the world.

 The new attitude of the fashion flock is one of intense busy-ness.
 Everyone is talking on phones, texting on phones and taking pictures with phones.
 I’ve never seen a more focused group of people until you realize that many are tweeting the most inane things like,” I’m going into the show now” or “sitting in my seat” or my favorite, “standing, again”.